-1. Connect the USB cable to your projector's USB-B port.
+1. Connect the USB cable to your projector's USB TypeB port.

-2. Connect the other end to any available USB port on your computer.

-If you want to use the remote control as a wireless mouse, you need to change the USB Type B setting in the projector's Extended menu.
-You may also need to configure your computer to work with an external USB mouse.
+- 1 USB TypeB port - 2.
+Connect the other end to any available USB port on your computer. - 3.
+If necessary, configure your computer to work with an external USB mouse.
 See your computer documentation for details.